near/docs/docs/develop/contracts/sandbox.md

 - `set_status` stores a message as a string under the sender's account as the key on chain.
 - `get_status` retrieves a message of given account name as a string. _(returns `null` if `set_status` was never called)_

 1. Start a near-sandbox node.
-If you have run a sandbox node with some tests before, delete `/tmp/near-sandbox` before start near-sandbox.
+If you have already ran a sandbox node with tests make sure you delete `/tmp/near-sandbox` before restarting the node.
 2. Assume you clone the repo with status-message and source code stays in `status-message/`.
 The compiled contract lives in `status-message/res`.
 Let's do some preparation for the test:

 ```bash